ctrlplusb/react-component-queries/README.md

 ## Overview

-`react-component-queries` allows you to define queries against the dimensions of your Component in order to produce custom props for your Component.
+`react-component-queries` is a useful abstraction of the [`react-sizeme`](https://github.com/ctrlplusb/react-sizeme) library.
+It allows you to define queries against the dimensions of your Component in order to produce custom props for your Component.

 Any time the dimensions of your rendered Component changes the queries will automatically be run again.